 Sugar related hair loss is based on the two following scientific premises:

-- 2High glycemic foods also cause hair loss.You should avoid eating foods that are converted rapidly into sugar once they are consumed.
+- 2You should avoid eating foods that are converted rapidly into sugar once they are consumed.
 These are known as high glycemic foods.
 They cause sugar in the bloodstream to rapidly elevate, which forces your pancreas to produce excess insulin, which in turn throws most of the systems in your body out of whack.
-This includes the endocrine system, which produces the hormones that determine the rate of hair loss.Advertisement
+This includes the endocrine system, which produces the hormones that determine the rate of hair loss.High glycemic foods also cause hair loss.Advertisement

 The Causes of Sugar Related Hair Loss